 Step 7: Contents of the form will be available to the student, the student’s special committee, DGS, and GFA.

 Who is required to complete a SPR?
 All MA, MS, and doctoral students in who are in the second year of their program or beyond must complete a SPR form each academic year.
 Students on leave of absence are excluded from this requirement.

 What is the deadline for me to complete my SPR?
-While the Graduate school simply requires that one PPR be completed each academic year, many fields set their own timeline for students and faculty to complete the SPR.
-To confirm when the SPR is required for your field please contact your GFA or DGS.
+While the Graduate school simply requires that a SPR be completed once each academic year (by June 15, 2018), each gradaute field sets its own timeline for students and faculty to complete the SPR.
+To confirm when the SPR is due for your field please contact your GFA or DGS.

 How long will it take me to fill out the SPR form?
 For most students it should not be difficult to complete the self-reflection and goal-setting portions of the SPR process.
 If you run into difficulties or have questions it may be helpful to discuss these with your advisor.
 The online form allows you to save your responses and return later.

 Some of the questions on the SPR don't seem relevant to me.
 What should do?
 While most questions on the SPR form will be generally applicable to students across a range of fields and academic disciplines, some questions might not apply to your specific situation.
 It's perfectly acceptable to note that a question is "Not Applicable," or to contact your advisor or GFA for more specific instructions.